TrueHaiq/awesome-mcp/README.md

 - 🤝 Active community of contributors and maintainers

 Each listed server is carefully reviewed to ensure it provides value to the MCP ecosystem.
 While this is a community-driven list, we work closely with official implementations (like those from [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers)) along with high-quality community-contributed servers that extend AI capabilities in meaningful ways.

-### Local 🏠 vs Cloud ☁️ ?

-- **Use Local** when the MCP server communicates with software installed locally on the system.
-For example, interacting with the Chrome browser or accessing files on your computer.

-- **Use Cloud** when the MCP server connects to remote services or APIs.
-For instance, querying a database hosted on a cloud server or fetching data from an external API like a social media platform or a stock market feed.

 ## MCP Servers List